saliudev/IMED335_Fall2024/README.md

 My name is Kory Brown, I'm currently rewatching death note

 I have a crippling addiction to gacha games - Sydney

+My name is Peter Ly and I missed the first class.